dougzilla32/CancelForPromiseKit/README.md

 //…

-// Cancel all tasks in the context and fail all promises with PromiseCancelledError context.cancel()
+// Cancel currently active tasks and reject all promises with PromiseCancelledError chain.cancel()
 ```

 # Quick Start